Arslan-Zaidi/Facial_masculinity_MHC/README.md

 If you use any of the data or scripts for your own research, please cite the biorxiv paper: \

-Zaidi AA, White JD, Mattern BC, Liebowitz CR, Puts DA, Claes P, Shriver MD.
+Zaidi AA*, White JD*, Mattern BC, Liebowitz CR, Puts DA, Claes P, Shriver MD.
 2019.
 Facial masculinity does not appear to be a condition-dependent male ornament and does not reflect MHC heterozygosity in humans.
 Proceedings of the National Acadedmy of Sciences USA 116:1633–1638.
 Available from: http://www.ncbi.nlm.nih.gov/pubmed/30647112